jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 **By [J.C.
 Bradbury](/)**

 This page explains how professional sports stadiums and arenas are financed, including the principal sources of private funding, public subsidies, taxes, bonds, and other government assistance.
+Much of the information is summarized from [Chapter 10](https://doi.org/10.1093/9780197820247.003.0010) of *This One Will Be Different*.

 ## Who pays for professional sports stadiums?